ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ---

 # Overview
-Overview page provides summarized information about the store.
-It is the first page that is shown to the user after login.
-Page is divided into 2 main sections:
+The Overview page provides summarised information about the store.
+It is the first page that is shown to the user after logging in.
+The page is divided into two main sections:
 * Today's statistics
 * Statistics for the last 30 days